Ayushi10-kumari/My_Project/README.md

-This is a mini project of E-Commerce Website related to selling Folower using HTML and CSS.
+This is a mini project of E-Commerce Website related to selling Flowers using HTML and CSS.